 Way back in 2009, when I had just acquired my first true mobile phone – the Nokia Xpress Music 5130c-2, I was among the happiest people on earth.
 I was using MTN then and internet bundle was an issue as it was pretty much expensive.
 That phone was what we now refer to as a “feature phone”.
 It lacked a mind to be smart.

 Opera Mini browser during those days was my best browser and I remember personally installing and recommending it for a lot of people back then.
 We used Opera mini for basically everything – news, Facebook, wallpaper search and the likes.
 On a feature phone like the Xpress Music, Opera Mini was the best because it loaded pages very fast in a city where 3G access was very limited even on MTN at the time.
-Opera mini also did not use a lot of data bundle and this made it a browser favorite for a lot of people.
+Opera mini also did not use a lot of data bundle and this made it a browser favourite for a lot of people.
 Honestly, I can’t think of any other browser around the time that posed any threat to Opera Mini – maybe UC Browser.

-Fast Forward to 2017, where the standard is a smart phone with at least 3G internet access and huge data plans.
+Fast Forward to 2017, where the standard is a smartphone with at least 3G internet access and huge data plans.
 Is Opera Mini really useful now?
 My answer – NO!

 When I had my first true smartphone – the Samsung Galaxy S4, Opera Mini browser was one of the first applications I downloaded from the then Android Store.
 After all, I had a relationship with the browser that has had my back for all these years.
 However, with each passing day, I became more and more disappointed in the application – it had not changed much.
 All Opera Mini knew was speed, sacrificing other very relevant functionalities.

 It’s very surprising that a lot of Ghanaians still use the Opera Mini Browser